• Skip to primary navigation

 By consuming plant fluid, scales often deplete the plant, causing it to turn yellow.

-It is not difficult to remove scales from an Aloe vera.
+It is not difficult to remove scales from Aloe Vera.

 All you need to do is use a blunt knife and scrape the insects off the leaves.